 Mosquito-proof Flooring:

 There are a number of options for porch flooring.
 I avoided regular decking because there are always gaps between the boards which means you’ll need to screen under the flooring to keep all the bugs out.
-Yep, folks do screen under the flooring; I’ve seen it under screened porches while on house tours.
+Yep, folks do screen under the flooring–I’ve seen it underneath screened porches while on home tours in my area.

 Staining the flooring created a really nice transition from the inside of my home to the porch.
 My contractor had my flooring professionally installed by a flooring company and they glued and nailed it down to ensure it didn’t warp in the humidity we have during the summer months.
 He also used a really heavy-duty subflooring underneath it for extra stability.
 If you use KDAT wood for a porch floor, just follow their recommendations for installation.